-Allow stream extraction : Turn on to allow stream extraction.Input type : Select the type of input, for instance, if it's internal microphone or line.Power type : Select power type for your input.Apply changes : Apply your selection.
-Echo cancellation : Turn on to remove echoes during two-way communication.
-Separate gain controls : Turn on to adjust the gain separately for the different input types.
-Automatic gain control: Turn on to dynamically adapt the gain to changes in the sound.
-Gain: Use the slider to change the gain.
-Click the microphone icon to mute or unmute.
 Output: Shows the type of output.

 Gain: Use the slider to change the gain.
 Click the speaker icon to mute or unmute.

+Automatic volume control : Turn on to make the device automatically and dynamically adjust the gain based on the ambient noise level.
+Automatic volume control affects all audio outputs, including line and telecoil.

+Stream

-Stream Encoding : Select the encoding to use for the input source streaming.
+Encoding: Select the encoding to use for the input source streaming.
 You can only choose encoding if audio input is turned on.
 If audio input is turned off, click Enable audio input to turn it on.

+Audio clips

-Audio clips Add clip: Add a new audio clip.
++ Add clip: Add a new audio clip.
 You can use .au, .mp3, .opus, .vorbis, .wav files.
 Play the audio clip.
+Stop playing the audio clip.
 The context menu contains: Rename: Change the name of the audio clip.
 Create link: Create a URL that, when used, plays the audio clip on the device.
 Specify the volume and number of times to play the clip.
 Download: Download the audio clip to your computer.
 Delete: Delete the audio clip from the device.

+Audio enhancement

+Input

-Audio enhancement Input Ten Band Graphic Audio Equalizer: Turn on to adjust the level of different frequency bands within an audio signal.
+Ten Band Graphic Audio Equalizer: Turn on to adjust the level of different frequency bands within an audio signal.
 This feature is for advanced users with audio configuration experience.

 Talkback range: Choose the operational range to gather audio content.
 An increase to the operational range cause a reduction of simultaneous two-way communication capabilities.

+Voice enhancement 😈 : Turn on to enhance the voice content in relation to other sounds.

+Recordings

-Voice enhancement: Turn on to enhance the voice content in relation to other sounds. emancement .
-Turn on to emance the voice content in relation to other sounds.
-Recordings Ongoing recordings: Show all ongoing recordings on the device.
-Start a recording on the device.
-Choose which Storage device to save to.
+Ongoing recordings: Show all ongoing recordings on the device. • Start a recording on the device.
+Choose which storage device to save to.
 Stop a recording on the device.
 Triggered recordings will end when manually stopped or when the device is shut down.
 Continuous recordings will continue until manually stopped.
 Even if the device is shut down, the recording will continue when the device starts up again.
+Play the recording.
+Stop playing the recording.
+Show or hide information and options about the recording.
+Set export range : If you only want to export part of the recording, enter a time span.
+Note that if you work in a different time zone than the location of the device, the time span is based on the device's time zone.
+Encrypt : Select to set a password for exported recordings.
+It will not be possible to open the exported file without the password.
+Click to delete a recording.
+Export: Export the whole or a part of the recording.

 Click to filter the recordings.

 From: Show recordings done after a certain point in time.

 To: Show recordings up until a certain point in time.

 Source : Show recordings based on source.
 The source refers to the sensor.

 Event: Show recordings based on events.

 Storage: Show recordings based on storage type.